 During the last decade, neural networks have experienced a renaissance as a powerful machine learning tool.
 Deep Neural Networks (DNN) have been also successfully applied to the field of speech processing.
 After their great success in automatic speech recognition (ASR) [1], DNNs were also found very useful in other fields of speech processing such as speaker [2, 3, 4] or language recognition [5, 6, 7].
-In speech recognition, DNNs are often directly trained for the "target" task of frame-by-frame classification of speech sounds (e.g. phones).
+In speech recognition, DNNs are often directly trained for the "target" task of frame-by-frame classification of speech sounds (e.g. tied tri-phone states).
 Similarly, a DNN directly trained for frame-by-frame classification of languages was successfully used for language recognition in [7].
 However, this system provided competitive performance only for speech utterances of short durations.

 In the field of speaker recognition, DNNs are usually used in more elaborate and indirect way: One approach is to use DNNs for extracting frame-by-frame speech features.
-Such features are than used in the usual way (e.g. input to i-vector based system [8]).
+Such features are then used in the usual way (e.g. input to i-vector based system [8]).
 These features can be directly derived from the DNN output posterior probabilities [9] and combined with the conventional features (PLP or MFCC) [10].
-More commonly, however, bottleneck (BN) DNNs are trained for a specific task, where the features are taken from a narrow hidden layer compressing the relevant information into low dimensional feature vectors [6, 5, 11].
+More commonly, however, bottleneck (BN) DNNs are trained for a specific task, and the features are taken from a narrow hidden layer compressing the relevant information into low dimensional feature vectors [6, 5, 11].
 Alternatively, standard DNN (with no bottleneck) can be used, where the high-dimensional outputs of one of the hidden layers can be converted to features using a dimensionality reduction technique such as PCA [12].

-In [13], we analyzed various DNN approaches to speaker recognition (as was similarly studied e.g. in [14, 15]).
-We used two different DNN's (a monolingual-trained on the Fisher English data corpus-and a multi-lingual-trained on 11 languages of the Babel data collection).
+In [13], we analyzed various DNN approaches to speaker recognition (and similar studies were conducted e.g. in [14, 15]).
+We used two different DNN's (a mono-lingual DNN-trained on the Fisher English data corpus-and a multi-lingual DNN-trained on 11 languages of the Babel data collection).
 The rest of the system was trained on the PRISM set, i.e. mainly on the English data.
 We reported our results only on the NIST SRE 2010 telephone condition (i.e. only on English speech) via the Equal Error Rates (EERs) and the minimum DCF NIST metrics.

-However, when tested on non-English test sets, we observed that the benefit of using the DNNs performance of the systems degraded dramatically.
+However, when tested on non-English test sets, we observed that the benefit of using the DNNs degraded dramatically.
 We used the "lan" Language Pack of the PRISM set (described later in the paper), and its Chinese subset-the "chn" pack in comparison with the originally used NIST SRE 2010 telephone condition.
 Not only we saw performance degradation in terms of EER and the minimum DCFs, but more so in terms of the actual DCFs, i.e. the systems produce heavily de-calibrated scores.

 Our hypothesis was that when we use the DNN trained for the target language, the error rates would decrease.
-To match the sre10, "lan", and "chn" test conditions, we chose two DNNs: i) the Fisher English, and the ii) Multilingual DNN.
+To match the sre10, "lan", and "chn" test conditions, we chose three DNNs, trained on: i) the Fisher English, the ii) Multilingual set, and iii) the Mandarin, respectively.
 However, it turned out that, apart from the Fisher English being optimal for the NIST SRE 2010 test, there was no clear correlation between the test language and the DNN training language.

-This paper merely analyzes the problems that emerged when applying the current state-of-the-art SRE systems to non-English domains, and rather provides directions for future research.
+This paper analyzes the problems that emerged when applying the current state-of-the-art SRE systems to non-English domains, and provides directions for future research.
+This work is an extension of our previous analysis, available as a technical report [16].